TICKETS ARE SOLD OUT

 This session is appropriate for

-• Workshop E: The Language of Volunteering, Karen Knight, Independent Consultant
+* beginners to mindfulness, as well as experienced practitioners. - Workshop E: The Language of Volunteering, Karen Knight, Independent Consultant

 In this workshop, Karen will look at certain words used in the volunteering space that may (or may not!) be controversial, discuss how they are used and test some objective ways to evaluate their use.
 Filled with activities that will get you thinking in a new way about words that we use everyday, this workshop may not answer all your questions, but it will start productive conversations around how our language affects inclusivity and a culture of caring.